Stowe House: The State Drawing Room

-Also called The Temple Room, the State Drawing Room is to the west of The Marble Saloon and measures approximately 30 by 40 ft, with an apse in the centre of the north wall, there are doors at each end of the side walls, though only the northern pair are real, and the other two are false doors.
+Also called The Temple Room, the State Drawing Room is to the west of The Marble Saloon and measures approximately 30 by 40 ft, with an apse in the centre of the north wall.
+There are doors at each end of the side walls, though only the northern pair are real, and the other two are false doors.
 The plaster ceiling is probably a design of Valdrè.
-Decorated in neo-classical style with a symmetrical arrangement of nereids, tazzas, paterae and other motifs, originally the details were gilt but this was replaced by silver in 1965 restoration.
+Decorated in neo-classical style with a symmetrical arrangement of nereids, tazzas, paterae and other motifs, originally the details were gilt but this was replaced by silver in a 1965 restoration.
 The ceiling dates from 1776 and was executed by James Lovell.
-The original marble fireplace dated 1777 was sold in 1922 and is now in Spain at the headquarters of Grupo Santander, it contains an antique alabaster bas-relief from Egypt of a Sacrifice to Bacchus.
+The original marble fireplace dated 1777 was sold in 1922 and is now in Spain at the headquarters of Grupo Santander; it contains an antique alabaster bas-relief from Egypt of a Sacrifice to Bacchus.
 The north wall has an engaged fluted Corinthian columns of wood flanking the apse and a further two within it.
 There are quarter columns in the corners of the room.
 The walls used to be hung with red Damask and the finest paintings in the collection hung on the walls.
-There were in 1838 fifty two paintings hanging on the walls, including: Helena Fourment by Rubens.
-She was his second wife, now in the Barber Institute; The Exposition of Moses by Nicolas Poussin now in the Ashmolean Museum; The Finding of Moses by Salvator Rosa now in The Detroit Institute of Arts; Assumption of the Virgin by Murillo now in the Wallace Collection; Philip Baptising the Eunuch by Aelbert Cuyp now at Anglesey Abbey; View of a Village by David Teniers the Younger now in the National Gallery and The Persian Sybil by Domenichino now in the Wallace Collection; several of these works were acquired at the sale of the Orleans Collection.
+There were in 1838 fifty-two paintings hanging on the walls, including: Helena Fourment by Rubens.
+She was his second wife, now in the Barber Institute; The Exposition of Moses by Nicolas Poussin now in the Ashmolean Museum; The Finding of Moses by Salvator Rosa now in the Detroit Institute of Arts; Assumption of the Virgin by Bartolomé Esteban Murillo now in the Wallace Collection; Philip Baptising the Eunuch by Aelbert Cuyp now at Anglesey Abbey; View of a Village by David Teniers the Younger now in the National Gallery and The Persian Sybil by Domenichino now in the Wallace Collection; several of these works were acquired at the sale of the Orleans Collection.
 Also the finest pieces of Sèvres porcelain of the over 200 in the collection used to be displayed in this room, but these were sold in 1848.
 The furnishings included several pieces from the Doge's Palace which are now in other British collections.
-They include a hexagonal side table, the top inlaid with various marbles in the Wallace Collection, two gilt gesso side tables.
-One is in the V&A the other at Sudeley Castle.
+They include a hexagonal side table, the top inlaid with various marbles and now in the Wallace Collection, and two gilt gesso side tables.
+One is in the V&A, the other at Sudeley Castle.